ststas/littlefatboy/README.md

 * HTML, CSS, JavaScript.
 Built with Nested-BEM, Mobile-first and Adaptive-design principles.

 ## My goal
-* to improve HTML & CSS skills using Grid and Flex.
+* to improve HTML & CSS skills using Grid and Flex for adaptive-design.

 ## Plans for developing:
 * To add backend functionality for email subscription.